-What you pay for covered services There is currently no network; in-network (IN) benefits apply Participating provider Nonparticipating provider - IN deductible - IN deductible - IN coinsurance may apply after deductible is met - IN coinsurance may apply after deductible is met - Charges in excess of approved amount For your plan's specific benefit levels, log in to your MyMESSA account at messa.org.
+What you pay for covered services There is currently no network; in-network (IN) benefits apply Participating provider Nonparticipating provider - IN deductible - IN deductible - IN coinsurance may apply after deductible is met - Charges in excess of approved amount For your plan's specific benefit levels, log in to your MyMESSA account at messa.org.

-Covered services include transportation by licensed ambulance to, or from, the nearest hospital equipped to furnish treatment.
+Covered services include transportation by professional ambulance to, or from, the nearest hospital equipped to furnish treatment.
 Benefits are also available for emergency transportation by air ambulance to the nearest hospital equipped to furnish treatment.